Hallan Çemi: Evaluation

 The plant remains uncovered give an idea about the plants collected.
 There is no evidence of wild or cultivated cereals.
 In the chipped stone industry of the settlement, no finds are found in the style used to make sickle knives.
-Commonly collected wild plants are lentils, peas, vetch, almonds, peanuts.
+Commonly collected wild plants are lentils, peas, vetch, almonds.
 Wild almonds have been widely consumed, although they contain toxins.
 He probably had some way of removing the toxin.
 The findings of charred wild almonds suggest that this detoxification process may be roasting the almond.